-Inclusive leadership as a
+Inclusive leadership as a bottom-line, beneficial goal.

 Diversity by itself is not enough: Leadership in the 21st-century demands that executives and their organizations move beyond diversity alone to capture the potential that comes from inclusion.
-If diversity is “the mix,” then inclusion is making the mix work by leveraging the wealth of knowledge, insights, and perspectives in an open, trusting, and diverse workplace.
+If diversity is ‘the mix,’ then inclusion is making the mix work by leveraging the wealth of knowledge, insights, and perspectives in an open, trusting, and diverse workplace.

 With inclusion, organizations can capture a competitive advantage from changing demographics across the workplace and in the marketplace.
 An organization with a reputation for inclusiveness becomes a magnet, attracting top diverse talent; in turn, that talent can better tap markets’ potential, whether in emerging economies or among a broader set of consumers at home.
 A diverse talent mix also can spark greater creativity and propel innovation that can help organizations distance themselves from their competition.

 But inclusion is a challenge in itself.
-Even leaders who fully embrace the business case for diversity—understanding that homogeneous teams, although easier to manage, are more likely to result in “group think”—often feel unprepared to be inclusive.
+Even leaders who fully embrace the business case for diversity—understanding that homogeneous teams, although easier to manage, are more likely to result in ‘group think’—often feel unprepared to be inclusive.
 When discussing this approach, Korn Ferry often hears this from clients across multiple industries: “We don’t have an understanding of what to do and how to do it differently.”

 This paper takes on the challenge of inclusion, with a specific focus on the traits and abilities necessary to become an inclusive leader.
 Korn Ferry research, including from mining more than 2.5 million leadership assessments, identifies the traits and competencies needed for leaders to be inclusive in their own thoughts, perceptions, and actions—and to inspire an inclusive mindset in others.
 Such leaders are self-aware advocates for diversity, and possess the skills to leverage the differences within the diverse team to achieve better performance than would occur with homogeneous teams.
-As shown below (Figure 1), homogenous teams in the early stages outperform diverse ones because of the disruption and conflict that can result when different perspectives, experiences, backgrounds, thinking, and communication styles are merged.
-But well-managed diverse teams can significantly outperform well-managed homogenous ones over time.

 This paper also discusses inclusive leadership within and across organizations in which teams are open and trusting, able to work inclusively, leverage diversity for greater adaptability, and achieve results.